q3769/conseq4j/README.md

   asynchronous execution.
 The concurrency to execute unrelated tasks is only limited by the backing thread pool's capacity.
 - Instead of thread-affinity or bucket hashing, tasks are decoupled from their execution threads.
 All pooled threads are anonymous and interchangeable to execute any tasks.
-Even sequential tasks of the same sequence key can be executed by different threads, albeit in sequential order.
+Even sequential tasks of the same sequence key may be executed by different threads, albeit in sequential order.
 A task awaiting execution must have been blocked only by its own related task(s) of the same sequence key - as it is supposed to be, and not by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
 This can be a desired advantage over the other thread-affinity style,